temecom/drawio-to-openapi/README.md

-# drawio-uml README
+# uml-tools README

-This is the README for your extension "drawio-uml".
+This is the README for your extension "uml-tools".
 After writing up a brief description, we recommend including the following sections.

 ## Features